Planning

 With an understanding of the context of the promise given in Jeremiah 29:11, isn’t it interesting how this verse is used nowadays.
 Getting ready to graduate from college?
 “I know the plans I have for you says the Lord…” Lost your job?
 “I know the plans I have for you says the Lord…” Church split?
 “I know the plans I have for you says the Lord…” I wonder.
 If people understood the full context of the scripture containing the promise, would they still quote it?

 Now please don’t get me wrong, I certainly understand that God has a plan for each and every one of us.
 I also understand that He, as a loving Father, has good plans for us.
-We don’t have to be the Israelites in captivity for God to make plans on our behalf.
+We don’t have to be the Jews in captivity for God to make plans on our behalf.
 But, it also should be understood that God’s plan may involve disciplining so that we will live in right relationship with Him.
 There may be a real long stay in exile so that when we come out into God’s promise we have put Him first in all things and will not get sidetracked by blessing.
 The plans of God may involve things that we think can’t be in His plan for us.
 That is the way of God.

 God has a plan for you.
 Regardless of whether you like the plan or not, it is your responsibility to live out His plan.
 Had the Jews followed the false prophets, and make no mistake they could have, if they would have listened to them instead of following God’s plan it is likely that the exile would have been longer and harder.
 More people would have died in it and never seen the promise fulfilled.
 May it not be said of us that we were unwilling to follow God’s plan.
 Rather, whether through exile or homeland, storm or still waters, wilderness or promise-land, let us be known as those who followed the Lord’s plan.